tayloradam1999/holbertonschool-web_front_end/README.md

 ## 0x00.
 [Javascript Advanced](https://github.com/tayloradam1999/holbertonschool-web_front_end/tree/main/0x00-Javascript_advanced)

+### New ES6 Syntax
+- let – declare block-scoped variables using the ```let``` keyword.
+- let vs. var – understand the differences between ```let``` and ```var```.
+- const – define constants using the ```const``` keyword.
+- Default function parameters – learn how to set the default value for parameters of a function.
+- Rest parameter – introduce you to the rest parameter and how to use them effectively.
+- Spread operator – learn how to use the spread operator effectively.
+- Object literal syntax extensions – provide a new way to define object literal.
+- for…of – learn how to use the ```for...of``` loop to iterate over elements of an iterable object.
+- Octal and binary literals –  provide support for binary literals and change the way to represent octal literals.
+- Template literals – learn how to substitute variables in a string.

 ### Learning Objectives
 - What is lexical scoping in JavaScript
 - What is closure in JavaScript